 Green Smoothie or Smoothie Bowl:

 Regardless of the season, smoothies are always a staple in our house.
-Include fruit, veggies, yogurt and milk (we use Baby Gourmet Shakers for the liquid to add some extra nutrition).
+Include fruit, veggies, yogurt and milk (regular or fortified plant beverage).
 Here’s a great green smoothie recipe.

 Easy Salsa Mini Pita Pizzas: